 Lobbying Expenditures Disclosure

-WHEREAS, we believe in full disclosure of UPS’s lobbying activities and expenditures to assess whether its lobbying is consistent with UPS’s expressed goals and in the best interests of shareowners.
+WHEREAS, we believe in full disclosure of McKesson’s direct and indirect lobbying activities and expenditures to assess whether McKesson’s lobbying is consistent with its expressed goals and in stockholders’ best interests.

-RESOLVED: the shareowners of UPS request the Board prepare a report, updated annually, disclosing:
+RESOLVED, The stockholders of McKesson request the preparation of a report, updated annually, disclosing:

 1. Company policy and procedures governing lobbying, both direct and indirect, and grassroots lobbying communications.

-2. Payments by UPS used for (a) direct or indirect lobbying or (b) grassroots lobbying communications, in each case including the amount of the payment and the recipient.
+2. Payments by McKesson used for (a) direct or indirect lobbying or (b) grassroots lobbying communications, in each case including the amount of the payment and the recipient.

-3. UPS’s membership in and payments to any tax-exempt organization that writes and endorses model legislation.
+3. McKesson’s membership in and payments to any tax-exempt organization that writes and endorses model legislation.

-4. Description of management’s and the Board’s decision-making process and oversight for making payments described in sections 2 and 3 above
+4. Description of the decision-making process and oversight by management and the Board for making payments described in section 2 and 3 above.

-The report shall be presented to the Nominating and Corporate Governance Committee and posted on UPS’s website.
+The report shall be presented to the Governance Committee and posted on McKesson’s website.

-Supporting Statement: We encourage transparency in UPS’s use of funds to lobby.
-UPS spent $68.1 million from 2010 – 2019 on federal lobbying.
-This does not include state lobbying, where UPS also lobbies but disclosure is uneven or absent.
-For example, UPS had at least 122 lobbyists in 29 states in 2019 (followthemoney.org) and spent $1.7 million on lobbying in California from 2010 – 2019.
+We encourage transparency in McKesson’s use of funds to lobby.
+McKesson spent $18.1 million on federal lobbying from 2010 – 2018.
+This figure does not include state lobbying, where McKesson also lobbies but disclosure is uneven or absent.
+For example, McKesson spent $1,365,402 on lobbying in California from 2010 – 2018.
+McKesson’s lobbying and membership in the Healthcare Distribution Alliance (HDA) has drawn attention.